<-Process Actions Go to ToC Profiles->

 3. “Conversion Service failure”.

-Figure 4 – IP Protocol Sequence Diagram (different M-Instances)
+Figure 3 – IP Protocol Sequence Diagram when Processes are in different M-Instances

 Note: MMM-TEC does not provide support to the establishment of business agreements based on which communication between different M-Instances become possible.